 The Welsh Government remains committed to implementing our policies and legislation to protect our marine environment and improve air quality.
 We have worked to transfer EU legislation that will work for Wales from day one.
 We are continuing to work with stakeholders to ensure we achieve the best outcome for Wales.

-Information and tools about Brexit are also available on the Agriculture and Horticulture Development Board website.
+Information and tools about Brexit are also available from the Agriculture and Horticulture Development Board.

 Employing EU seasonal workers after the UK leaves the EU on GOV.UK

 Farming Connect: Is your business prepared for Brexit?

 An update on existing trade agreements if the UK leaves the EU without a deal on GOV.UK